johnhoangdo/RBE550_Project5_Team1/README.md

 ...
 Pyperplan might have to be installed?
-(To check)
+(To check) (pip install pyperplan)